atarilover123/DATT-3400/Week_10/readme.md

 # Experiments

-This is an example of what you readme should include - images, text explanation links etc...
+This is an example of what your readme should include - images, text explanation links etc...

 This week I experimented with two machine learning models.
 These were the [ml5js handpose model](https://learn.ml5js.org/#/reference/handpose) and GPT3 from [OpenAI](https://openai.com/blog/gpt-3-apps)